vineyard-bloom/vineyard-bloom-hub/content/server.md

     * When the response code catches an exception without an HTTP status code, the response status code should be ```500```.

     * [Vineyard Lawn](https://github.com/silentorb/vineyard-lawn) is a thin web service layer that provides all of these features.

+## Code

+* Aside for a single entry point like index.js, source code files should not be in the root folder of a project

+* There should be no IP addresses or URLs in source code.

+* There should be no port numbers in source code except as optional default values.

+## Architecture

+* Client and server projects should always be stored in separate repositories.

+* Aside for legacy projects and synchronizing web sockets across Node.js clusters, do not use Redis!
+Whatever problem you are trying to solve with Redis, there is a better tool for the job.

+* IP table customization should only be used for an extra layer of security after an external firewall.
+Do not use IP tables for any form of routing or logic.

 ### Node.js

 * Never serve static content from Node.js.
 Use a dedicated HTTP daemon like Nginx or Apache.